Xboarder56/DNSMASQ-DSM/README.md

 9. Finally, you will need to create a new log source selecting the custom Log source type we just created.

 # Change Log
+- 01-26-2018 - Fixed log source time to reflect 2019.
 - 12-31-2018 - Fixed event ID parsing as it seems that when the dnsmasq server was updated to the latest build the logging format changed.

 # References/Sources
 - https://discourse.pi-hole.net/t/request-option-to-send-logs-to-a-remote-logserver/1381/8 (User: Fedora-Core)